awslabs/aws-sdk-rust/README.md

 ### Feedback

 The alpha SDK will use GitHub Issues to track feature requests and issues with the SDK.
 In addition, we'll use GitHub Projects to provide users with a high level view of our roadmap and the features we're actively tracking.

 You can provide feedback or report a bug  by submitting a **GitHub issue** on the SDK.
-This is the preferred mechanism to give feedback so that other users can engage in the conversation, +1 issues, etc. Issues you open will be evaluated and may be included in our roadmap for the Developer Preview launch.
+This is the preferred mechanism to give feedback so that other users can engage in the conversation, +1 issues, etc. Issues you open will be evaluated for our roadmap in the Developer Preview launch.

 ### Contributing